 Great Deals from Daily Getaways

-The offers below are the ones I’m stalking in the first two weeks.
+The offers below are the ones I’m stalking over the course of the promotion.
 My criteria include the amount of discount, likelihood you’ll be able to buy it before sellout, and ease of redemption.
 If you want to go for a hotel deal, make sure you’ve signed up for the hotel chain’s loyalty program first as you’ll need your account number for the transaction to go through.
-I’ll update as the new deals are released.
+If a date has passed, deals may still be available- check the Daily Getaways site for details.

 April 12: Intercontinental Hotel Group (IHG) Reward Points for .55-.6 cents each.
 IHG points tend to sell out quickly, but they’re releasing a lot of packages for 2017.
 IHG (Holiday Inn, Intercontinental, etc.) points never expire (as long as you have any activity once a year) and are SO easy to use at thousands of locations worldwide.
 As a bonus, Pointbreaks, a list put out every other month, features hotels for only 5,000 points a night.
 Last Memorial Day, the Holiday Inn Solomon’s Island, Maryland, was on the PointBreaks list.
 We got a waterfront suite for $30 that included breakfast!